okpy/ok/kubernetes/kubernetes.md

 - Tell Kubernetes to do a rolling update.

-1. Delete the autoscaler (see section below)
+1. Delete the autoscaler (`kubectl delete hpa ok-web-rc`)
 2. Run the rolling update:
 > `kubectl rolling-update ok-web-rc --image=cs61a/ok-server:<version number>`

-3. Recreate the autoscaler

 If that's too slow add `--update-period 15s`

-- Check on the status of the rolling update
+3. Check on the status of the rolling update
 In another shell:
 `watch kubectl get pods`

+4. Recreate the autoscaler
+`kubectl autoscale rc ok-web-rc --min=5 --max=15 --cpu-percent=75`

 ### Notes for developers